Wendy Mora, Class of 2014

 Raymond Maeda, OD, FAAO

 Why WesternU: I chose to come to WesternU due to the vision that was developed for the program.
-I met with Drs.
-Hoppe, Kurtz, and Haine and this reinforced my decision to pursue a position at WesternU.
-I feel very fortunate that they asked me to be a part of their “team” and help develop the program.
+I met with the college administration and this reinforced my decision to pursue a position at WesternU.
+I feel very fortunate that they asked me to be a part of their team and to help develop the program.

-Best Advice: I would advise that you gather information regarding the curriculum of all the schools and colleges they are interested in and assess their strengths and weaknesses.
-I strongly feel that WesternU will be a program that many students will be attracted to due to the opportunities to interact with other health professionals during their didactic/clinical experiences and the fact that they will be utilizing their clinical abilities from “day one”.
+Best Advice: I would advise that you gather information regarding the curriculum of all the schools and colleges you are interested in and assess their strengths and weaknesses.
+I strongly feel that WesternU is a program that many students will be attracted to due to the opportunities to interact with other health professionals during their didactic/clinical experiences and the fact that they will be utilizing their clinical abilities almost from day one.

-On Interprofessional education: I definitely feel that the IPE curriculum will greatly enhance the student’s learning experience and better prepare them for a career in the health field.
-Optometrists are a significant part of the “healthcare team” and with that comes more responsibility to treat / manage not just one’s ocular health but also their systemic health.
-The resources WesternU has and will provide to their students will ensure that the student will be well-prepared for a successful career in Optometry.
+On Interprofessional education: I definitely feel that the Interprofessional curriculum will greatly enhance the student’s learning experience and better prepare them for a career in the health field.
+Optometrists are a significant part of the healthcare team and with that comes more responsibility to treat / manage not just patient's ocular health but also their systemic health.
+The resources WesternU will provide to their students will ensure that the student will be well-prepared for a successful career in Optometry.

 Kristy Remick-Waltman, O.D., F.C.O.V.D.